 The sweet and sour dish most of us are familiar with originates from a Shanghainese recipe that utilizes black vinegar.
 However, over time, the modernization of the dish created a variety of versions.

-One of these versions added ketchup to the dish, which changed the color of the sauce entirely.
 This became a part of what we now understand to be the Hong Kong style.
-This sweet and sour sauce recipe grew to be more popular in westernized versions.
+This sweet and sour sauce recipe grew to be more popular in Westernized versions.

-Additionally, Hong Kong-style differs in the way the chicken is prepared.
 As opposed to the original thick batter chicken balls, the chicken in Hong Kong style is typically deep fried in a thin layer of batter before cooking.

 Is sweet and sour chicken the same as orange chicken?